Marlins send Adeiny Hechavarria to Rays as MLB trade season begins

 This is mostly about saving money for the Marlins — who are paying Hechavarria $4.35 million this season — and getting back a couple of prospects who could help down the road.
 Hechavarria is arbitration-eligible after the season and hits free agency in 2019.

 The bigger message is that the Marlins (34-40) are open for business, and that could mean more deals are coming.
-Players that have mentioned as available include pitcher starting pitcher Tom Koehler, relievers Brad Ziegler and David Phelps, perhaps even closer A.J.
+Players who have been mentioned as available include starting pitcher Tom Koehler, relievers Brad Ziegler and David Phelps and perhaps even closer A.J.
 Ramos.

 The Marlins up-in-the-air ownership could hinder them from moving bigger stars such as Giancarlo Stanton and Christian Yelich, according to MLB.com’s Joe Frisaro.